 This is a very specific use case of 3D printing.
 Some companies, such as Mercedes-Benz, have cleared 3D printing for the printing of obsolete vintage car parts to service its loyal customers who still drive their classic cars.
 The company, a few years ago, cleared a new range of 3D printed replacement parts for maintaining its classic cars, such as the Mercedes-Benz 300 SL Coupé, a few years ago (W 198 model series).

-Many automakers have recognized the potential of 3D printing in the manufacturing of automotive parts, and they are now optimizing the technology to bring it to series production.
+Many automakers have recognised the potential of 3D printing in the manufacturing of automotive parts, and they are now optimising the technology to bring it to series production.
 BMW recently opened a dedicated facility to lead the adoption of AM in the automotive sector.
 This massive investment demonstrates how rapidly the use of AM is expanding in the automotive industry.

-3D printing allows users to create dimensionally accurate, aesthetically pleasing, and customized parts.
+3D printing allows users to create dimensionally accurate, aesthetically pleasing, and customised parts.
 This enables automakers to shorten lead times while also lowering production costs for low-volume requirements.

 Companies such as Volkswagen and others are experimenting with one-of-a-kind designs, car interior components, and even critical metal parts such as tailgates, gear-shift knobs, and so on to be consistently 3D printed.

-Now that you all know about the top CAD modelling software for automotive applications, you have a list that will help you get started.
+Now that you all know about the best software for car design, you have a list that will help you get started.
 By carefully understanding each of the software, its pros, and cons, you can effectively finalise which software you want to learn and professionally for your next automotive project.

 You can also use multiple software for different projects as different software is suited for different models.
 This will give you greater flexibility and make you a better designer.
 Knowing the list of CAD modelling software for automotive applications is just the stepping stone to beginning your journey to automotive designing.